knizar-ait/android-kotlin-skeleton/README.md

 # Android Kotlin Skeleton Project - Interview Code

 This is a minimal Android application built with Kotlin, MVVM architecture, and Clean Architecture principles.
-The app displays a list of products and allows users to view product details.
+The app displays a list of data and allows users to view data details.

 ## Project Structure